-We refer the nominator and supporter Stage 2 statements to the independent referees to seek their opinions on the claims made in the nominations.
+We provide the Stage 2 nominator and supporter statements to the independent referees (two provided by the nominator and one identified by the Committee) with relevant expertise to seek their professional opinions on the claims made in the nominations.

-Stage 2 nominations are assessed and the prize recipient is recommended
+Stage 2 nominations are assessed and prize recipients are recommended

-The Committee assesses Stage 2 nominations and recommends the prize recipient to the decision maker.
+The Committee assesses Stage 2 nominations and recommends prize recipients to the decision maker.